 You see, Google is simply a search platform that displays all the images available on the internet.
-And there is no guarantee that the images available here are copyrighted or allowed to use for commercial purposes.
+It’s definitely not among the stock photo websites out there like Shutterstock, Getty Images, or Adobe Stock!
+And there is no guarantee that the images available on Google are copyrighted or allowed to be used for commercial purposes.

-In simple words, someone else owns the pictures displayed on Google search.
+In simple words, someone else owns the pictures displayed on Google search, and the one you’re eyeing may even be an original work.
 And to use them, you need proper permission.
-Otherwise, the owner can file a lawsuit for using their images without permission.
+Otherwise, the owner can file a lawsuit against anyone using their images without permission.

-Google can also penalize your blog, website, which would further lead to embarrassment in the online world.
+Google can also penalize your blog or website, which would lead to further embarrassment in the online world.

 Can I Use A Photo With No Copyright?